When asked by Korean residents looking for homes in Orange County, many people mention Fullerton as a great option.

 Among Korean parents, discussions about Troy High School and Sunny Hills High School are common.

-In fact, it's common to see families moving to Fullerton from LA or other areas for their children's education.
+In fact, it's common to see families moving to Fullerton from LA or other areas specifically for their children's education.

 Parents who value a good educational environment often see the slightly higher home prices as a worthwhile investment.